Transformers raid Hong Kong in 'Age of Extinction'

 A day after its debut in Hong Kong, the movie will be released worldwide.

-Moore said he hopes box office receipts for "Transformers 4" in China will exceed the $165 million earned by their 2011 installment "Dark of the Moon."
+Moore said he hopes box office receipts for "Transformers 4" in China will exceed the $165 million earned by their 2011 instalment "Dark of the Moon."

 In the United States and Canada, "Age of Extinction" is expected to bring in $265 million during its theatrical run, according to a projection from Boxoffice.com.
 Paramount spent more than $200 million to make the film.

-New IMAX technologies were used to create the human and Transformer worlds in the action-packed movie.
+New IMAM technologies were used to create the human and Transformer worlds in the action-packed movie.

 "You know Michael makes it as realistic as possible, so it’s the largest form of making pretend, but with the most bells and whistles around you," said actor Wahlberg.